DavidVentura/water/docs/index.md

 ## Type Casting Details

 The [Type Casting Details](./type-casting-details.md) guide provides an in-depth explanation of how Water uses type annotations and casting to ensure that the input values provided to your Python functions are of the correct type.

+## Troubleshooting

+If you encounter issues with type casting or input handling, please ensure that you have provided the correct type annotations and that your input matches the expected format.
+If you still encounter issues submit a bug report on the [GitHub repository](https://github.com/davidventura/water).

+## Contributing

+Contributions to the `water-cli` library are welcome!
+If you would like to contribute, please check out the [GitHub repository](https://github.com/davidventura/water).

+Feel free to report issues, suggest new features, or submit pull requests for bug fixes and improvements.